-Josephine’s novels are published internationally, with collective sales approaching a quarter of a million.
+Jo’s novels are published internationally (New Zealand, UK, Ireland, Germany, Norway Greece), with collective sales approaching a quarter of a million.
 She describes her novels as ‘books like chocolate brownies’—rich, inviting, a treat for the soul but with chunky nuts to chew on, with a dash of sea salt that lingers on the tongue.
-She the author of The Tea Chest, The Chocolate Promise, The Beekeeper’s Secret, Three Gold Coins, The Gift of Life, The Cake Maker’s Wish and The Jam Queens.
+She is the author of The Tea Chest, The Chocolate Promise, The Beekeeper’s Secret, Three Gold Coins, The Gift of Life, The Cake Maker’s Wish and The Jam Queens.
 She lives in the Noosa hinterland, Australia, with her husband, son and a tribe of animals that, despite her best intentions, seems to expand every year.

-Aside from writing, her longest careers have been as a teacher, a business coordinator and a commercial editor of non-fiction, with numerous jobs in between.
+Aside from writing, her longest careers have been as the Diversity & Inclusion Lead for AAC Health Group including Allied Aged Care and Co-Founder of Actually Autistic Care, a teacher, a business coordinator and a commercial editor of non-fiction, with numerous jobs in between.
 She also founded and ran a horse rescue charity in SE Qld, working nearly full time for three years and for no pay, but a lot of personal reward and a paddock full of retired horses that now eat their way through her spending money.
 She loves animals and includes in her life’s highlights swimming with humpback whales in Tonga.

 Notable literary moments include: